Canon 80D vs 5DS R

-The Canon EOS 80D and the Canon EOS 5DS R are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2015.
+The Canon EOS 80D and the Canon EOS 5DS R are two digital cameras that were announced, respectively, in February 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (80D) and a full frame (5DS R) sensor.
-The 80D has a resolution of 24 megapixel, whereas the 5DS R provides 50.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 80D has a resolution of 24 megapixels, whereas the 5DS R provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is notably larger (21 percent) than the Canon 80D.
 Moreover, the 5DS R is markedly heavier (27 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5DS R) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.